jnoms/SAT/README.md

 ## Structure-focused
 `sat.py struc_get_domains` - Uses PAE information to extract well-folded domains from an input structure.
 `sat.py struc_remove_redundant` - Removes domains that have strongly overlapping primary amino-acid sequences.
+`sat.py struc_find_motif` - Checks if there is a motif in a structure or sequence input.
 `sat.py struc_to_seq` - Prints the primary amino acid sequence of a structure to the screen or appends to a specified file in fasta format.
 `sat.py struc_to_plddt` - Prints the average pLDDT of a structure to the screen or appends to a specified file.
 `sat.py struc_rebase` - Rebases an input structure such that the first residue is residue #1, and all subsequent residues are sequential (e.g. removes numeric gaps present in discontinuous domains).